IkramMehmmod/blood-donation-app/README.md

 **Ready to revolutionize your blood donation program?**

-Contact us today to schedule a personalized demonstration and discover how LifeLink can transform your organization's life-saving capabilities.
+Contact us today to schedule a personalized demonstration and discover how BloodBridge can transform your organization's life-saving capabilities.